ConduitIO/automation/docs/roadmap_readme.md

     ```

 7. The second workflow that you'll need to add manages all of the milestones and the release notes.
-We call it `milestones.yml` but feel free do call it whatever you want.
+We call it `milestones.yml` but feel free to call it whatever you want.
 This should live in the `.github/workflows` directory in your repo.
     ```yaml
     name: Manage Milestones